i11g/C-Sharp-Tasks-Terms/README.md

-This are the tasks from C# course
+These are the tasks from C# course